mchalela/SnakeJazz/docs/source/installation.rst

 Requirements
 ------------

+You will need to install ffmpeg for audio processing.
+For example, in Ubuntu/Debian:

+    $ sudo apt update
+    $ sudo apt install ffmpeg

-You need a nice set of headphones to run SnakeJazz.
+You will also need a nice set of headphones to run SnakeJazz.

 Installation